 Although non-natives, blueberries can be grown in eastern Kansas for gardeners willing to work and plan ahead.
+For those who were inspired to start a food forest with pawpaws-blueberries would make an excellent shrub to layer in.

 A relative to azaleas and rhododendrons, blueberries require an acidic pH, between 4.8 and 5.2.
-Most eastern Kansas soils will have a higher pH than blueberries will tolerate, so an essential first step is a soil test to determine how much your soil's pH will need to be reduced.
+Most eastern Kansas soils will have a higher pH than blueberries prefer so an essential first step is a soil test to determine how much your soil's pH will need to be reduced.

 For a soil pH up to 5.5, you can add sphagnum peat moss to lower the pH.
 An amendment of 2 cubic feet per 100 square feet will be adequate.
-If your pH is between 5.5 and 6.0, add 1 pound of sulfur per 100 square feet in addition to the peat moss.
+If you pH is between 5.5 and 6.0, add 1 pound of sulfur per 100 square feet in addition to the peat moss.
 A pH of 6.0 to 6.5 can be amended with 1.5 pounds of sulfur per 100 square feet.
 Any pH above 6.5 can be lowered with 2 pounds of sulfur per 100 square feet, along with doubling the amount of sphagnum peat moss earlier suggested.